 Today, the Moroccan Professional Soccer League known as Botolo Pro includes the following ultras: Ultras Los Rifinos (Al Houceima), Orange Boys (Berkane), Fatal Tigers (Fes), Brigade Wajda (Oujda), Green Ghost (Khouribga), Crazy Boys (Marrakesh), Los Matadoes (Tetouan), Ultras Hercules (Tangier), Helala Boys (Kenitra), Askary (Rabat), Eagles (Casablanca), Imazighen (Agadir) and Winners (Casablanca).
 These ultras are autonomous, operating generally outside the direct purview of the boards of the clubs they claim to represent.

-During the early years of independence, King Hassan II was able to transform soccer into a national sport and pastime, which Moncef Lyazghi, a sociologist and author of the French book Ultras dans la ville, describes as the “Makhzanisation” of sport, which includes the early militarization of its management and identification with nationalism.
+During the early years of independence, King Hassan II was able to transform soccer into a national sport and pastime, which Moncef Lyazghi, a sociologist and author of the Arabic book Makhzanat al-riyada fi al-maghrib: kurat al-qadam namudajan [The Makhzanisation of Sports in Morocco: Football as a Case Study], which includes the early militarization of its management and identification with nationalism.
 Football allowed Hassan II to divert the attention of Moroccan society from its internal political confrontations during the 1960s-1980s and social and economic malaise.
 It became part of the state ideology of soft surveillance to create docile citizens without obvious and major awareness of state structural violence that could trigger social resistance.

 At the same time, soccer stadiums became a battleground of social and political resistance, where taboos are expressed and criticism of the government and its political elite is rarely sanctioned.
 The hidden social transcripts that are rarely mentioned in normal circumstances are easily heard.
 In December 1979, following the humiliating defeat of the Moroccan national team against Algeria, Abdelhafid Kadiri, the Minister of Youth and Sports, proposed a year’s suspension of the national competition to give the national football federation and club administrators and committees time to revamp their programs.
 Hassan II discounted the proposal, given the importance of football as a weekly ritual for the public to vent its political and social frustration that would otherwise be directed against the state.
 If football played a key role in the national liberation movement as a venue of political mobilization, it represented one of the few spaces available for angry fans, especially young unemployed youth, to express their frustration towards the postcolonial state and its failed economic policies.